Aliases for CALR Gene

 GeneCards Summary for CALR Gene

 CALR (Calreticulin) is a Protein Coding gene.
-Diseases associated with CALR include myelofibrosis with myeloid metaplasia, somatic and thrombocythemia 1.
-Among its related pathways are Disease and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include calcium ion binding and iron ion binding.
+Diseases associated with CALR include calr-related essential thrombocythemia and myelofibrosis with myeloid metaplasia, somatic.
+Among its related pathways are Immune System and Infectious disease.
+GO annotations related to this gene include poly(A) RNA binding and ubiquitin protein ligase binding.
 An important paralog of this gene is CANX.

 UniProtKB/Swiss-Prot for CALR Gene